2022–2026 video game industry layoffs: Electronic Arts

 On March 29, 2023, Electronic Arts laid off 6 percent of its workforce as part of a strategic shift to reevaluate its investment strategy and reduce office space, according to a blog post by EA CEO Andrew Wilson.
 The layoffs were aimed at moving away from projects that did not contribute to EA's strategy, reviewing its real estate footprint, and restructuring some teams.
 While specific departments affected by the layoffs were not mentioned, efforts were made to provide opportunities for affected workers to transition onto other projects where possible.

 On February 28, 2024, Electronic Arts (EA) announced the layoff of 670 staff members.
 EA's CEO, Andrew Wilson, outlined the company's focus on owned IP, sports, and massive online communities as part of its business advancement.
 Additionally, EA shut down Ridgeline Games and canceled a Star Wars single player game developed by Respawn Entertainment.
 These cuts included 23 jobs at Respawn that were announced in March 2024.

-An additional 300-400 layoffs took place in May 2025, resulting in the cancellation of a Titanfall game.
+An additional 300-400 layoffs took place in May 2025, resulting in the cancellation of a Titanfall game and the exit from the rally racing games by Codemasters.
+EA also closed the Seattle-based Cliffhanger Games later that month, cancelling the studio's Black Panther game less than 2 years after the studio's formation.

 Epic Games

 On September 28, 2023, Epic Games announced a layoff affecting 16% of its workforce, or around 830 employees.
 The news was initially reported by Bloomberg before Epic Games published its internal memo online.
 CEO Tim Sweeney explained in an email to staff that the decision was due to the company's ongoing financial situation, stating that they had been spending more money than they were earning.
 Sweeney expressed optimism about navigating the transition without layoffs but acknowledged that it was unrealistic in retrospect."

+On March 24, 2026, Epic Games announced more than 1,000 employees, around as much as 23% of the company, would be laid off, as well as the upcoming permanent deactivation of the Fortnite game modes Rocket Racing, Ballistic, and Festival Battle Stage.
+In a note left for staff, Sweeney stated the layoffs was due to a decrease in player engagement for Fortnite at the beginning of 2025, stating that the company was spending a lot more than they were making and justified that major cuts needed to be made in order to keep the company funded; he further denied the layoffs were linked to AI.
+He further announced that around $500 million of costs linked to contracts, marketing, and the closing of open roles roles was also cut in order to put the company "a more stable place."
+The announcement also included that laid off employees would receive a severance package containing four months base pay as well as an additional amount based on tenure.
+Prior to the layoffs, Epic Games had also hiked the price of V-Bucks, Fortnite's in-game currency, to help support the company due to the rise in operating costs.